HimanshuKumawat13051997/Get_Youtube_Subscriber/README.md

 **Endpoints**
 **Get All Subscribers**
 **URL: /subscribers**
-Method: GET
+-Method: GET
-Description: Retrieves details of all subscribers.
+-Description: Retrieves details of all subscribers.
-Success Response:
+-Success Response:
-Code: 200
+-Code: 200
-Content: Array of subscriber objects containing all information.
+-Content: Array of subscriber objects containing all information.
-Error Response:
+-Error Response:
-Code: 400
+-Code: 400
-Content: { "error": "You have Done a Bad Request.
+-Content: { "error": "You have Done a Bad Request.
 Check the URL again" }

 **Get Subscriber Names and Channels
 URL: /subscribers/names**
-Method: GET
+-Method: GET
-Description: Retrieves details of all subscribers containing only their names and subscribed channels.
+-Description: Retrieves details of all subscribers containing only their names and subscribed channels.
-Success Response:
+-Success Response:
-Code: 200
+-Code: 200
-Content: Array of subscriber objects containing names and subscribed channels.
+-Content: Array of subscriber objects containing names and subscribed channels.
-Error Response:
+-Error Response:
-Code: 400
+-Code: 400
-Content: { "error": "You have Done a Bad Request.
+-Content: { "error": "You have Done a Bad Request.
 Check the URL again" }

 **Get Subscriber by ID
 URL: /subscribers/:id**
-Method: GET
+-Method: GET
-Description: Retrieves details of a subscriber with the specified ID.
+-Description: Retrieves details of a subscriber with the specified ID.
-Success Response:
+-Success Response:
-Code: 200
+-Code: 200
-Content: Subscriber object matching the provided ID.
+-Content: Subscriber object matching the provided ID.
-Error Response:
+-Error Response:
-Code: 400
+-Code: 400
-Content: { "message": "Error message" }
+-Content: { "message": "Error message" }

 **Models**
 Subscriber Model